 The kind of errors you can find in your CIBIL report are:

-Incorrect Overdue Amount/Credit Utilisation: At times, the amount that you actually owe may be lower than what your CIBIL report reflects.
-That may be the case because either the lender has not shared the updated information with CIBIL.
+At times, the amount that you owe may be lower than what your CIBIL report reflects.
+That may be the case because the lender has not shared the updated information with CIBIL.
 This must be looked into promptly as well.

-Duplication of Accounts: Sometimes, CIBIL prints the same loan/credit account more than once, which increases the number of your active accounts.
-A higher number of active accounts will reduce your CIBIL score.
-If this issue is left unresolved, this will negatively impact your CIBIL score and credit eligibility.
-Hence, this issue must be resolved as soon as possible, especially if you plan on taking any more credit in the future.
+Sometimes, CIBIL prints the same loan/credit account more than once, which increases the number of your active accounts.
+A higher number of active accounts can reduce your CIBIL score and negatively impact your credit eligibility.
+Hence, this issue must be resolved as soon as possible.

-Unrecognisable Account: It is entirely possible that CIBIL may make a mistake and add a loan account that does not belong to you.
-Either that, or you have become a victim of identity theft.
-If it is a case of identity theft, the inevitable default that the perpetrator may cause will significantly reduce your chances of getting any credit in the future.
-Whatever the case may be, if these discrepancies or inconsistencies are left unchecked, it could spell disaster for you.
+It is possible that CIBIL may make a mistake and add a loan account that does not belong to you, or you may have become a victim of identity theft.
+In case of identity theft, any credit default caused by the perpetrator will significantly reduce your CIBIL score and creditworthiness.
 Hence, you must promptly raise a dispute upon spotting such errors.

-Incorrect Reporting of Active Accounts: Sometimes, a loan that you prepaid/foreclosed months ago may still show as active in your CIBIL report.
+Sometimes, a loan that you prepaid/foreclosed months ago may still show as active in your CIBIL report.
 This could happen if the concerned lender has not updated CIBIL about the same.
-The number of active credit accounts plays a big part in the calculation of your CIBIL score.
-The lower the number of your active loan accounts, the higher your CIBIL score.
+Remember that the lower the number of your active loan accounts, the higher your CIBIL score.
 Hence, it is always important to look for such inconsistencies and promptly report the same.